citra-emu/citra-web/site/content/entry/citra-progress-report-2017-september.md

 you can remove data from both the beginning and end of it.
 Because the contiguity requirement doesn't exist in deques, Citra doesn't do the uneccessary copying, leading to huge speed boosts in audio bound titles like Super Mario 3D Land, and even the Home Menu.
-Both now run at 60 FPS without any issues!
+Now, both run significantly faster!

 ## [Add mingw64 compile support to appveyor](https://github.com/citra-emu/citra/pull/2912) by [jroweboy](https://github.com/jroweboy)